 If you have any comments or suggestions for something we can explain in about two minutes, send an email to firstname.lastname@example.org

-For more Two Minute Tuesdays, subscribe to this YouTube channel, follow us on Facebook, LinkedIn, or Twitter, join the PCRecruiter LinkedIn users group, and watch our blog posts on your PCR login screen.
+For more Two Minute Tuesdays, watch our blog posts on your PCR login screen, subscribe to this YouTube channel, follow us on Facebook, LinkedIn, or Twitter, and join the PCRecruiter LinkedIn users group.
 If you have any topics or suggestions for future Two Minute Tuesdays, send an email to email@example.com.